-Our success as a business relies in part on the strength and health of the communities where we live and work.
+Our success as a business relies in part on the happiness and health of the communities and environment where we live and work.
 We also need to continually invest in the skills and leadership needed for our industry for the long term.

 Our community investment programme has three pillars:

 - a sustainable environment

 - a skilled industry

 Sponsorship application process and timing

 If you are interested in establishing a partnership with Zespri and have checked that your application aligns with Zespri’s community investment pillars above, the next step is to email your written proposal to: email@example.com.
 Due to the volume of sponsorship requests Zespri receives, please apply in writing at least three months before your event or initiative commences.